HL7/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

-7. The technologist confers with the radiologist to discuss acceptable lab values for safe contrast administration, given the Sex Comment (0010,xxx1) as well as the patient's GFR, bun and creatine.
+7. The technologist confers with the radiologist to discuss acceptable lab values for safe contrast administration, given the Sex Comment (0010,xxx1) as well as the patient’s GFR, bun and creatine.

-8. The radiologist provides protocol alterations based on the order indications and patient's transgender status, since the pre-identified protocol was based on a female patient (see item 8 in preconditions).
+8. The radiologist provides protocol alterations based on the order indications and patient’s transgender status, since the pre-identified protocol was based on a female patient (see item 8 in preconditions).

-#### Examination
+#### x.1.6.3 Examination

-1. The technologist knows to select the MWL entry for "Janet Smith" and expects a Patient's Sex (0010,0040) of "F"; this does not trigger a wrong patient concern.
+1. The technologist knows to select the MWL entry for “Janet Smith” and expects a Patient’s Sex (0010,0040) of “F”; this does not trigger a wrong patient concern.

 2. Patient demographics are loaded into the scanner demographics